 Dr. Kim is currently an Assistant Professor at the Department of Chemistry at Delaware State University and is one of the advisory board members for the industrial sector.
 His major interests lie in the innovation of organic and polymer materials for the application of energy and organic electronics, including solar cells, batteries, supercapacitors, biosensors, and smart coatings.

 Graduate Student: Wafaa Abousamra (Spring semester, 2017 -)

 Wafaa was born in Alexandria, Egypt.
 She earned a BS degree as she double majored in Chemistry and Physics at the Alexandria University in Egypt.
 She is currently a PhD student at Delaware State University and is currently conducting research in the Kim Group.

-Dan Yang was born in Tianjin City and grew up in Ningbo City, Zhejiang Province, China.
-Dan received her B.S. degree in the Department of Chemistry at the Delaware State University in 2014.
-Dan is interested in the field of Modern Organic Chemistry and is researching in Dr. Kim’s research group.
-Dan is currently looking for a MS degree from the Department of Chemistry at Delaware State University in 2017.
-Dan’s hobbies include music and painting.
+Dan Yang was born in Tianjin City and lived in Ningbo City, Zhejiang Province, China.
+Dan received her B.S. and M.S. degree at the Department of Chemistry at the Delaware State University.
+Her advisor of the MS was Dr. Kim.
+Dan is currently a Ph.D. student, conducting advanced research in the area of Energy and Organic Electronics at the Dr. Kim’s research group.

 Graduate Student: Omar Melton (Fall semester, 2015 -)